-- 1. Site Plan Review: Small wind energy systems and met towers are allowed uses in all zoning districts where structures of any sort are allowed pending Site Plan Review by the planning board, and issuance of a building permit by the Building inspector.
-No smail wind energy system shall be erected, constructed, or installed without first receiving Site Plan approval and a building permit from the building inspector.
+- 1. Site Plan Review: Small wind energy systems and met towers are allowed uses in all zoning districts where structures of any sort are allowed pending Site Plan Review by the planning board, and issuance of a building permit by the Zoning Administrator.
+No small wind energy system shall be erected, constructed, or installed without first receiving Site Plan approval and a building permit from the Zoning Administrator.
 A building permit shall be required for any physical modification to an existing small wind energy system.
 Met towers that receive a building permit shall be permitted on a temporary basis not to exceed 3 years from the date the building permit was issued. - 2.
-Site Plan Review Applications submitted to the Planning Board shall contain a site plan with the following information: i) Property lines and physical dimensions of the applicant's property. - ii) Location, dimensions, and types of existing major structures on the property. - iii) Location of the proposed small wind energy system, foundations, guy anchors and associated equipment. - iv) Tower foundation blueprints or drawings. - v) Tower blueprints or drawings. - vi) Setback requirements as outlined in this ordinance. - vii) The right-of-way of any public road that is contiguous with the property. - viii) Any overhead utility lines. - ix) Small wind energy system specifications, including manufacturer, model, rotor diameter, tower height, tower type, nameplate generation capacity. - x) Small wind energy systems that will be connected to the power grid shall include a copy of the application for interconnection with their electric utility provider. - xi) Sound level analysis prepared by the wind generator manufacturer or qualified engineer. - xii) Electrical components in sufficient detail to allow for a determination that the manner of installation conforms to the NH State Building Code. - xiii) Evidence of compliance or non-applicability with Federal Aviation Administration requirements. - xiv) List of abutters to the applicant's property. - 3.
-Building Permit Application: The building permit application shall consist of copies of the Site Plan Review application and Site Plan Approval issued by the planning board.
+Site Plan Review Applications submitted to the Planning Board shall contain a site plan with the following information: - i) Property lines and physical dimensions of the applicant's property. - ii) Location, dimensions, and types of existing major structures on the property. - iii) Location of the proposed small wind energy system, foundations, guy anchors and associated equipment. - iv) Tower foundation blueprints or drawings. - v) Tower blueprints or drawings. - vi) Setback requirements as outlined in this ordinance. - vii) The right-of-way of any public road that is contiguous with the property.

-3. Abutter and Regional Notification: In accordance with RSA 674:66, the building inspector shall notify all abutters and the local governing body by certified mail upon application for a building permit to construct a small wind energy system.
-The public will be afforded 30 days to submit comments to the building inspector prior to the issuance of the building permit.
-The building inspector shall review the application for regional impacts per RSA 36:55.
-If the proposal is determined to have potential regional impacts, the building inspector shall follow the procedures set forth in RSA 36:57, IV.
+- viii) Any overhead utility lines. - ix) Small wind energy system specifications, including manufacturer, model, rotor diameter, tower height, tower type, nameplate generation capacity. - Small wind energy systems that will be connected to the power grid shall include a copy of the application for interconnection with their electric utility provider. - xi) Sound level analysis prepared by the wind generator manufacturer or qualified engineer. - xii) Electrical components in sufficient detail to allow for a determination that the manner of installation conforms to the NH State Building Code. - xiii) Evidence of compliance or non-applicability with Federal Aviation Administration requirements. - xiv) List of abutters to the applicant's property. - 3.
+Building Permit Application: The building permit application shall consist of copies of the Site Plan Review application and Site Plan Approval issued by the planning board. - 4.
+Abutter and Regional Notification: In accordance with RSA 674:66, the Zoning Administrator shall notify all abutters and the local governing body by certified mail upon application for a building permit to construct a small wind energy system.
+The public will be afforded 30 days to submit comments to the Zoning Administrator prior to the issuance of the building permit.
+The Zoning Administrator shall review the application for regional impacts per RSA 36:55.
+If the proposal is determined to have potential regional impacts, the Zoning Administrator shall follow the procedures set forth in RSA 36:57, IV. - D. Standards: - 1.
+The Planning Board shall evaluate the application for compliance with the following standards; - a.
+Setbacks: The setback shall be calculated by multiplying the minimum setback requirement number by the system height and measured from the center of the tower base to property line, public roads, or nearest point on the foundation of an occupied building.